(Audacy) Welcome to Audacy Sports' countdown of the top 32 quarterbacks ahead of the 2022 NFL season.

 26. Justin Fields, Chicago Bears

 Fields is the most electric rusher at the quarterback position outside of Lamar Jackson.
-But while you saw some positive flashes from him as a passer in his rookie season, Fields he ultimately tossed seven touchdowns to 10 interceptions.
-Matt Nagy is out, but the Bears hired a defensive-minded head coach in Matt Eberflus.
+But while you saw some positive flashes from him as a passer in his rookie season, Fields ultimately tossed seven touchdowns to 10 interceptions.
+Nagy is out, but the Bears hired a defensive-minded head coach in Matt Eberflus.
 The offensive talent around him might be the worst in the league.
-With the regime that traded up to draft Fields gone, you wonder how hell bent Ryan Poles and a new front office are on making sure he pans out as the franchise quarterback.
+With the regime that traded up to draft Fields gone, you wonder how hell-bent Ryan Poles and a new front office are on making sure Fields pans out as the franchise quarterback.

 25. Tua Tagovailoa, Miami Dolphins

-It's been a turbulent first two seasons in the NFL for Tagovailoa, and you wonder if he'll ever be able to step out of the shadow of Justin Herbert, who the Dolphins selected him instead of during the 2020 NFL Draft.
+It's been a turbulent first two seasons in the NFL for Tagovailoa, and you wonder if he'll ever be able to step out of the shadow of Justin Herbert, whom the Dolphins bypassed to select Tagovailoa in the 2020 NFL Draft.
 Fortunately, in what projects to be a make-or-break season in Miami, the Dolphins have surrounded Tagovailoa with an excellent support system.
-Mike McDaniel -- freshly plucked from the Kyle Shanahan coaching tree -- will take over as head coach.
+Mike McDaniel -- freshly plucked from the Shanahan coaching tree -- has taken over as head coach.
 And on top of Jaylen Waddle and Mike Gesicki, the Dolphins added Tyreek Hill, Cedrick Wilson, Chase Edmonds and Raheem Mostert to the mix of weapons at Tagovailoa's disposal.

 24. Daniel Jones, New York Giants

-Jones' mobility and ability to throw the deep ball are things that new head coach Brian Daboll will attempt to tap into, but part of you thinks that the former first-round pick may be getting a competent organization around him too late to save his tenure in New York.
-Jones has 36 fumbles in three seasons in the NFL, and unless that flaw can be corrected, he might be destined for a career as a top-end backup.
+Jones' mobility and ability to throw the deep ball are traits that new head coach Brian Daboll will attempt to tap into, but part of you thinks that the former first-round pick may be getting a competent organization around him too late to save his tenure in New York.
+Jones has 36 fumbles in three NFL seasons and unless that flaw can be corrected, he might be destined for a career as a top-end backup.

 23. Carson Wentz, Washington Commanders

 Now five years removed from nearly winning NFL MVP, Wentz is on his third team in as many seasons.
-While Wentz tossed 27 touchdowns to seven interceptions in his lone season with the Indianapolis Colts, he fumbled the ball eight times and continued with a trend that has plagued him for much of his career -- he doesn't know when to live to see another down.
+While Wentz tossed 27 touchdowns to seven interceptions in 2021 in his lone season with the Indianapolis Colts, he fumbled the ball eight times and continued with a trend that has plagued him for much of his career -- he doesn't know when to live to see another down.
 The former No. 2 overall pick's athleticism also isn't what it was when he first entered the league, which is a scary combination.
-If Wentz isn't able to make things work in D.C., he may be out of the league in relatively short order.
+If Wentz can't work it out in D.C., he may be out of the league in relatively short order.

 22. Jalen Hurts, Philadelphia Eagles

-Hurts has proven to be one of the most dangerous quarterbacks in terms of mobility, as he ran for 784 yards and 10 touchdowns in 2022.
-He's done a very good job of limiting turnovers through the air, but the Eagles still need to see whether or not he's capable of going blow-for-blow as a passer with one of the sport's elite quarterbacks in a big moment.
+Hurts has proved to be one of the most dangerous quarterbacks in terms of mobility, as he ran for 784 yards and 10 touchdowns in 2021.
+He has done a good job of limiting turnovers through the air, but the Eagles still need to see whether he's capable of going blow-for-blow as a passer with one of the sport's elite quarterbacks in a big moment.
 By all accounts, Hurts' intangibles are off the charts.
 Now, with A.J.
 Brown, DeVonta Smith and Dallas Goedert all at his disposal, Hurts needs to take a significant step forward as a passer in his third NFL season.